ireneewang/summerwork/RMarkdown/applereport.md

 ![](applereport_files/figure-gfm/applegraphs3-2.png)<!-- -->

 I then did the same with gross profit.
-Trends are very similar, so the same commentary that I made for total revenues similarly applies to gross profit.
+The trends are very similar, so the same commentary that I made for total revenues similarly applies to gross profit.
 This isn’t surprising, as gross profit and total revenues undoubtedly rise and fall together as they are very similar in theory.